bahrus/templ-mount/README.md

 Tentative proposal:

-1. Use stream api if browser supports and "when-needed" attribute is present.
+Use stream api if browser supports and "when-needed" attribute is present.
+This will provide consistency in expectations (described below).
-2. Support "exploding / inline templates" in event

 </details>